LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

     // code here runs after the original method
 }
 ```
+This example `IEnumerator` patch doesn't change the original behavior, it only demonstrates how to write a patch without breaking the original method.

 ## ILHook Examples
 ### Introduction to ILHooks
 ILHooks are a way to modify the original methods on the **IL** (or **CIL**) level, which is what C# compiles to.
 This is how we can have full control over what the original method does.